ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 # [MongoDB Enterprise Operator for Kubernetes at Amadeus](https://sched.co/FmAc){:target="_blank" rel="noopener noreferrer"}

-Amadeus is the worlds, largest technology company dedicated to the travel industry.
+Amadeus is the world's largest technology company dedicated to the travel industry.
 They have developed an impressive MongoDB farm - a large environment with 100 clusters, some of which run more than 100 shards, some of which run 100TB MongoDB databases.
 Amadeus processes more than 1 trillion availability requests per day.
 For each single search you do on a website they receive 500.000 availability requests.
 So search responsibly ;-)
 The number of requests per day grows by 50% each year.
 Worst day is january 2th due to new years resolutions!
-If this day is in the weekend, all systems are pushed to there limits.
+If this day is in the weekend, all systems are pushed to their limits.
 The fair database for one of their big clients, Kayak, is 100 Tb in size and changes daily.
 That's some pretty big numbers there.
 No wonder that Amadeus is a happy user of the MongoDB Enterprise Operator for Kubernetes.

-Starting with the MongoDB Ops Manager v4.0, MongoDB officially supports the management and deployment of MongoDB in Kubernetes with Backup, Automation, Alerting and, Monitoring.
+Starting with the MongoDB Ops Manager v4.0, MongoDB officially supports the management and deployment of MongoDB in Kubernetes with Backup, Automation, Alerting and Monitoring.
 An operator has app-specific awareness about stateful applications, so it knows how to deploy them.
-This operator helps automating scripted tasks and enables MongoDB as a service for developers.
+This operator helps automating scripted tasks and enables MongoDB to function as a service for developers.
 This operator talks to Ops Manager and delegates the creation of clusters, shards, backups and automation to Ops Manager.
 The underlying necessary Kubernetes infrastructure is orchestrated by the operator itself and so they work in conjunction.
 This provides for clusters to be setup, scaled up/down/out/in, with a single simple yaml file.
-And kubernetes provides the self healing capabilities, how nice is that.
+And kubernetes provides the self-healing capabilities, how nice is that!?

 The following yaml file is all you need to spin up a 3 node replica set :